jeremyBanks/youtube/playlists.md

 ## [Dimension 20 (Free Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pBlmfWjeRYUmsucnZo87ONA)

-> ${hours}-hour mega-playlist of all free episodes of Dimension 20 and all free extra content, such as behind-the-scenes, talkback shows, trailers, and animations.
+> 126-hour mega-playlist of all free episodes of Dimension 20 and all free extra content, such as behind-the-scenes, talkback shows, trailers, and animations.
 Episodes are grouped by seasons, with trailers coming first and extra content coming after the episode or season it refers to.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Fantasy High Trailer](https://www.youtube.com/watch?v=p-eY2tDgXsY&list=PLObfuAmZm9pBlmfWjeRYUmsucnZo87ONA)
 - [1.
 The Beginning Begins](https://www.youtube.com/watch?v=_zZxCVBi7-k&list=PLObfuAmZm9pBlmfWjeRYUmsucnZo87ONA)